adrianoconnor/SmolScriptJS/README.md

 # SmolScript

 SmolScript is a JS-like language that runs inside a tiny stack based VM.
-It is designed to be relatively easy to implement in other languages (there is also a .net version), but each version is going to be different because we use the host language's features very heavily (e.g., we are totally dependent on the .net implementation of strings, regexes, serialization routines, networking, JSON etc).
+It is designed to be relatively easy to implement in other languages (there is also a .net version), but each version is going to be different because we use the host language's features very heavily (e.g., we are totally dependent on the javascript host's implementation of strings, regexes, serialization routines, networking, JSON etc).
 This choice allows SmolScript itself be *very* smol.

 A demo website (that runs the type script version in the browser) is coming soon-ish, but it's not ready yet -- it will let you visualise the compiled program along with the VM internal state and we're quite exicited about it :)